ifellows/salt/salt_website/src/content/docs/management/survey-questions.md

 ## Saving

 Click **Save** in the edit modal.
-Questions are saved immediately to the server — there is no separate publish step for individual questions.
+Questions are saved immediately to the server, there is no separate publish step for individual questions.